Expert performance tips for Zoom and other video interviews

 If necessary, shut out the wandering cat, silence the dog and warn your flatmates or family that you'll need some peace and quiet for a while.

-If you're doing a Skype interview, think about the impression your Skype name will create and make sure it's professional.
+If you're doing a Skype or Zoom interview, think about the impression your username will create and make sure it's professional.

 When a live interview is under way, avoid talking over your interviewer.

 What kind of interview questions will you be asked?